zju3dv/LoFTR/README.md

 - [x] Webcam demo to reproduce the result shown in the GIF above (2021-4-13)
 - [x] Training code and training data preparation (expected 2021-6-10)

-The entire codebase for data pre-processing, training and validation is under major refactoring and will be released around June.
-Please subscribe to [this discussion thread](https://github.com/zju3dv/LoFTR/discussions/2) if you wish to be notified of the code release.
-In the meanwhile, discussions about the paper are welcomed in the [discussion panel](https://github.com/zju3dv/LoFTR/discussions).
+Discussions about the paper are welcomed in the [discussion panel](https://github.com/zju3dv/LoFTR/discussions).

 :triangular_flag_on_post: **Updates**
 - :white_check_mark: Integrated to [Huggingface Spaces](https://huggingface.co/spaces) with [Gradio](https://github.com/gradio-app/gradio).
 See [Gradio Web Demo](https://huggingface.co/spaces/akhaliq/Kornia-LoFTR)